aayushpanta/StockTrading/readme.md

 P.S.
 Select interpreter using Command Palete (Ctrl+Shift+P) from path env\Scripts\python.exe

 ## What each file does?
-environment.py -> Custumizes the environment
+environment.py -> Custumizes the environment,
-trading.py -> Code for backend training and prediction flaskstuff.py -> Runs the application
+trading.py -> Code for backend training and prediction
+flaskstuff.py -> Runs the application
 plotvalues.py -> Select models and compare